ERnsTL/flowd/README.md

 * Currently responds with mock responses but does not send any tracing data.
 * Processes can send copies of received and/or sent IPs out to FBP Network Protocol client(s) for debugging.
 * TODO mandatory debugging of all transmitted packets (TODO performance implications? per-process basis or graph-based or whole runtime?)
+* Process name is available on each outport and each connection of an array outport.

 Logging:
 * Runtime logging facilities to STDOUT with multiple levels, mentioning the thread name is implemented.